ClickCease

 Homestar Recalls 3-Drawer Dressers for Tip-Over Hazard

-The dressers were sold online on Amazon.com, Hayneedle.com, Overstock.com, Walmart.com and other online retailers from January 2016 through May 2019 for about $90.
-Consumers are urged to stop using the recalled dressers that are not properly anchored to the wall and place them in an area that children cannot access.
+The dressers were sold online on Amazon.com, Hayneedle.com, Overstock.com, Walmart.com, and other online retailers from January 2016 through May 2019 for about $90.
+Consumers are urged to stop using the recalled dressers that are not properly anchored to the wall and place them in an area children cannot access.
 Homestar is offering a free tip-over restraint kit and a one-time free in-home installation of the kit.
 For more information, contact Homestar toll-free at 877-353-5999.

 Tip-Over Statistics

 An estimated average of 12,500 children have been injured and treated at an emergency department due to furniture and television tip-over incidents each year from 2016 to 2018.
-Every 43 minutes, a child in the United States is injured from a television of furniture tip-over incident.
+Every 43 minutes, a child in the United States is injured in a television of furniture tip-over incident.
 About every 12 days, someone died when a television, a piece of furniture or an appliance falls on him or her.

 Tips for Prevention